covid-19-impact-lab/liss-questionnaires/docs/source/wave-4/english/w4e-EmploymentStatus.rst

 .. csv-table::
    :delim: |
-   :header: I do paid work (full-time or part-time), I am self-employed, I am unemployed and looking for work, I am (early) retired, I am (early) retired, I receive a disability benefit or social assistance and am not looking for work, I am an apprentice / student / intern and only receive an expense allowance
+   :header: I do paid work (full-time or part-time), I am self-employed, I am unemployed and looking for work, I am retired (early), I receive disability benefits or social assistance and I am not looking to work, I am an apprentice / student / trainee and only receive an expense allowance, I do the housework

            :raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`